Sensitive Topic---Dealing With Host (See Inside)

 I'm excited for you too!
 I had a hostess similar to yours, and she was one of the most conscientious hostess I had in my first six months.
 She worked at getting outside orders, had lots of guests and has since done a small catalog party for me.
 This gal selected our 8" saute pan for her Free product.
 I had enticed her to have the party with a small bar board and knife set.
 Incentives seem to work well in helping such a hostess have a goal to strive for.
 Congratulations on the successful size party it turned into!

-1. How should I handle a host who cancels their party at the last minute?
+How can I handle a host who has unrealistic expectations for their party?

-2. What should I do if a host doesn't invite enough guests to their party?
+What should I do if a host is not promoting their party effectively?

-4. What can I do if a host is not following through with their party commitments?
+What steps can I take if a host is not satisfied with their party results?

 Similar Pampered Chef Threads